eliwangila/Passwordlocker/README.md

     This project was generated with Python 3.8

 ##  Author
-    Eli Wangila on 4 September 2021
+    Eli Wangila on 4 september 2021

 ## Description